kkrt-labs/zk-pig/docs/prover-inputs/prover-inputs-generation.md

 | Transaction fees (or priority fees) to coinbase                                                                                               	| - All nodes to coinbase account (for balance update)                                                           	| None                                                                                                           	| None                         	| None                                                                          	|
 | Op-code BLOCKHASH <blocknum>                                                                                                                  	| None                                                                                                           	| None                                                                                                           	| None                         	| - All headers from `currentBlockNum-1` down to `blockNum` (max.
 256 headers)  	|
 | For account destructions or storage deletions (see [Modified MPT Implementation](modified-mpt.md) for more details)                           	| - All nodes to the destructed account<br>- Possibly, the remaining child node in case of branch node reduction 	| - All nodes to the destructed storage<br>- Possibly, the remaining child node in case of branch node reduction 	| None                         	| None                                                                          	|

+## What Are Prover Inputs?

+ZK proving engines operate in isolated & stateless environments without a direct access to a full blockchain node.

+**Prover Inputs** refer to the minimal data required by a ZK EVM proving engine to effectively prove a block in an isolated & stateless environment (including processing the block, computing the final state root, and validating both the block and the final state).
+They include:

+- **Block**: The Ethereum block to be executed, including the block header and all transactions.
+- **Chain Configuration**: The chain identifier and fork configurations.
+- **Witness**: chain and state data accessed during block execution
+  - **Ancestors**: At minimum, the parent header, and optionally all block headers up to the oldest ancestor block accessed during execution (maximum 256 entries).
+  - **Codes**: Bytecode of all smart contracts called during execution.
+  - **PreState**: The partial pre-state accessed during execution, represented as a list of RLP-encoded MPT nodes (both account storage and all storage tries in the same list).
+- **AccessList**: A mapping of accessed state entries (accounts and storage) during block execution.
+While this data is actually redundant, it currently facilitate some ZK EVM prover engines by enabling to perform some pre-state validations before executing the block.
+On the long run we may re-assess if this is absolutely needed.

 ## Generation of Prover Inputs